Understanding Data Types and Variables in Python

-• Floating Point Numbers (float): Numbers that have a decimal point or an exponent.
+• Floating Point Numbers (float): Numbers with decimals.

-• Complex Numbers (complex): Numbers with a real and imaginary part, written as a + bj.
+• Complex Numbers (complex): Numbers with a real and imaginary part, denoted as a + bj.

 int_number = 5